1. Public Utility Regulation

 (3) Public utility facilities shall be installed and maintained so as to minimize interference with other property, trees and other improvements and natural features.

-(4) A public utility shall not, pursuant to this ordinance, place any of its facilities on, over, under or within any City park, City greenbelt, or designated park property owned by the City unless the City grants a revocable permit therefor.
+(4) A public utility shall not, pursuant to this ordinance, place any of its facilities on, over, under or within any City park, City greenbelt or open space, or designated park property owned by the City unless the City grants a revocable permit therefor.

 (C) Supervision and Inspection.
 All work is subject to supervision and inspection by the City.
 The public utility shall promptly perform reasonable remedial action required by the City pursuant to said inspection.